AdobeDocs/campaign-standard.sv-SE/help/administration/using/configuring-a-mobile-application.md

    >[!NOTE]
    >
-   >Som standard används det värde som definieras i alternativet NmsServer_URL för att söka efter matchande egenskaper för att hämta listan med mobilprogram som skapats i Adobe Launch.
+   >By default, to retrieve the list of mobile applications created in Adobe Launch, Campaign Standard uses the value defined in the NmsServer_URL option to look for matching properties.
    >
    >I vissa fall kan Campaign-slutpunkten för ett mobilprogram skilja sig från den som definieras i NmsServer_URL.
 I så fall definierar du slutpunkten i alternativet Launch_URL_Campaign.
-I Campaign används värdet från det här alternativet för att söka efter matchande egenskaper i Adobe Launch.
+Campaign will use the value from this option to look for matching properties in Adobe Launch.

    ![](assets/launch_4.png)